 Even so, the film works.
 Maybe because it’s so unlikely, and this couple seem so ill-suited, the chemistry so caustic—it helps sell the world’s weird alienation.
 That William has a family back in Seattle is just part of the problem as it certainly makes him a tough character to warm to.
 Morton, however, is wonderful.

-And there’s other stuff to enjoy here; An amazing eye for land- and cityscape from cinematographers Alwin Kuchler and Marcel Zyskind, shooting in Shanghai, Dubai, and Rajastahn, the delicious, multilingual creativity of language, with expressions from Spanish, Italian, Mandarin, and Arabic, a cameo from The Good Wife‘s Archie Panjabi, the line: “Anne of Green Gables is an erotic classic,” the gorgeous use of Coldplay’s “Warning Sign,” Mick Jones showing up to sing a karoake version of The Clash’s “Should I Stay Or Should I Go.”
+And there’s so much else to enjoy here; An amazing eye for land- and cityscape from cinematographers Alwin Kuchler and Marcel Zyskind, shooting in Shanghai, Dubai, and Rajastahn, the delicious, multilingual creativity of language, with expressions from Spanish, Italian, Mandarin, and Arabic, a cameo from The Good Wife‘s Archie Panjabi, the line: “Anne of Green Gables is an erotic classic,” the gorgeous use of Coldplay’s “Warning Sign,” Mick Jones showing up to sing a karoake version of The Clash’s “Should I Stay Or Should I Go.”